Statement of Administrative Practices for the Special Import Measures Act

 The notice of initiation of the investigation advises importers, exporters and the foreign governments of the legislated time limits and of the need for promptness in responding to the request for information due to the limited time available.
 Exporters and foreign governments are allowed 30 days and importers are allowed 21 days in which to respond.
 For exporters and foreign governments, the days allowed are counted from the date the party receives the request for information, which is deemed to occur seven days after it is sent by the CBSA.

-Shortly after the initiation of the investigation, the exporters and, if necessary, the importers are contacted by the CBSA in order to provide any necessary clarification of the request for information and to confirm the respondent's intention to co-operate in the investigation and to respond completely in a timely manner.
+Exporters and importers are advised to contact the CBSA in order to obtain any necessary clarification of the request for information and to confirm the respondent's intention to co-operate in the investigation.

 Extensions to the time limits for receipt of responses to the requests for information are not normally granted.
 However, where the CBSA is satisfied that exceptional circumstances exist, an extension of a few days may be granted.